-Examples-subpar (iii)
+Examples-subpar (iii) draw, score or result, contestant weight

 - (b) may include any further information prescribed by regulation. - (3) The registrar must make information in the register available for public inspection.

 48 Correcting register and keeping it up-to-date